pvatsa/pvatsa.github.io/rubixworks.com/README.md

 C00 : [Rubixworks](C00/T01/P000.Cover)
 Rubixworks is an "Intelligent Network" that was incubated at Asthrasoft Consulting.
 Still in early beta, this repo will contain notes about it as it evolves.

-RubixWorks is a journey in trying to get software to help my daily workflow rather than hinder it (which I believe many software do!!).
-More than just a software platform, it is a way of thinking about how software should work - which is why I call it the RubixDNA.
+RubixWorks is a journey in trying to get software to help people's daily workflow rather than hinder it (which many software do!!).
+More than just a software platform, it is a way of thinking about how software should be designed.

 [backstory : the name rubixworks stems from the experience of playing the rubick's cube where the moment we solve one face, we mess up the other.
 It takes quite a bit of skill to line up all the faces right.